sourcegraph/about/handbook/engineering/engineering-management.md

 - [Radical Candor](https://www.radicalcandor.com/the-book/) - How to be a great leader by caring personally and challenging directly.
 - [An Elegant Puzzle](https://lethain.com/elegant-puzzle/) - A field manual on how to do engineering management.
 Reads like a well structured markdown file.
 - [The Five Dysfunctions of a Team](https://www.amazon.com/Five-Dysfunctions-Team-Leadership-Fable/dp/0787960756) - A model of how to think about what makes a highly effective team paired with a fictional story that illustrates the model.
 - A few members of the engineering management team will be reading [The Leader’s Guide to Unconscious Bias](https://www.amazon.com/Leaders-Guide-Unconscious-Bias-High-Performing/dp/1982144319) and doing some [facilitated small group discussions](https://docs.google.com/document/d/1g1vLGif0WkFiXtRrGzFZx6JP2vb0PPSrJ5yxZG_AWSw/edit).
 This is like a small scale beta test of [one step of our plan to invest in diversity, equity, and inclusion this year](../communication/dei.md#unconscious-bias).
+The tentative plan for the first cohort (can be adjusted based on availability of the actual people in the first cohort) would be:
+  - Kickoff email week of May 17
+  - Session 1 week of May 24
+  - Session 2 week of June 7
+  - Session 3 week of June 21
+  - Session 4 week of July 5
+  - Session 5 week of July 19